-In the past few months, Baltimore’s arts scene — as well as MICA and its alumni — have been singled out by Forbes, The New York Times, Southwest: The Magazine and the travel giant Expedia.
+Baltimore’s arts scene — as well as MICA and its alumni — have been singled out by The Wall Street Journal, PBS, Yelp, Smithsonian Magazine, Forbes, Southwest: The Magazine, The New York Times, and the travel giant Expedia.

-Named one of the “10 Coolest Cities to Visit in 2018” by Forbes, Baltimore was singled out for its “burgeoning arts scene.”
+Named one of the “10 Coolest Cities to Visit” by Forbes, Baltimore was singled out for its “burgeoning arts scene.”
 In addition, the city was hailed as the home of MICA alumni Amy Sherald ’04 (LeRoy E. Hoffberger School of Painting M.F.A.), who recently received worldwide attention when her portrait of former First Lady Michelle Obama was unveiled at the National Portrait Gallery.

 A giant pink flamingo sits among shops and restaurants on “The Avenue” in Baltimore’s Hampden neighborhood.